pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

       # a rollback process to the previous version will be executed.
       - name: ANALYSIS
       # Change the traffic routing state where
-      # thre new version will receive 100% of the traffic.
+      # the new version will receive 100% of the traffic.
       - name: ECS_TRAFFIC_ROUTING
         with:
           canary: 100